alexander-morris/swarms-task-koii/coordinator/README.md

 **Configuration:**
 - Set the `SWARMS_ADMIN_KEY` environment variable with a secure key
-- This key is used to authenticate all upstream API requests
+- This key is used to authenticate project owner API requests
 - Requests without a valid bearer token will receive a 401 Unauthorized response
+- Only project owners should have access to this key

-### 2. Downstream Authentication (Nodes)
+### 2. Node Authentication

 Nodes authenticate using public key cryptography: